WebVella/WebVella-ERP/docs/developer/hooks/attach-to-api-hook.md

 This hook can inherit the following interfaces: IErpPreCreateRecordHook, IErpPreUpdateRecordHook, IErpPreDeleteRecordHook, IErpPostCreateRecordHook, IErpPostUpdateRecordHook, IErpPostDeleteRecordHook

+*Note*: All API hooks are executed in a transaction with the main operation and other hooks.
+If one fails, the whole transaction will be reversed.

 ```csharp
 public class TaskHook : IErpPreCreateRecordHook, IErpPreUpdateRecordHook,IErpPreDeleteRecordHook,IErpPostCreateRecordHook,IErpPostUpdateRecordHook,IErpPostDeleteRecordHook
 ```